PRIVATE STAKEHOLDERS IN ST. KITTS-NEVIS COMMIT TO SUPPORT COVID-19 PREPAREDNESS AND RESPONSE

 “I want to thank all the others, named and unnamed,” said the prime minister.
 “The partnership we have struck with Flow and Digicel, all of those efforts need commendation.”

 Flow has agreed to partner with the authorities to create a hotline where information and other useful messages can be shared with callers.
-Digicel’s contribution will facilitate online learning for local students if schools close due to an outbreak of the pandemic.
+Digicel and Flow will facilitate online learning for local students if schools close due to an outbreak of the pandemic.

 Prime Minister Harris urged residents to pay attention to the advice shared by health professionals, stay in tune to updates from official sources such as the Ministry of Health and the National Emergency Management Agency (NEMA), and to remain calm.